Thursday, May 18, 2006

 For info: Acanthamoeba is a free living organism, abundant in both soil and water.
 It will thrive between the eyeball and the rear surface of poorly maintained contact lenses, particularly soft lenses, causing dangerous eye infections.
 The standard test for acanthamoeba is to place a suspect lens on a "lawn" of E.coli bacteria (lawn is a term used to describe a cultivation of E.coli on agar jelly).
 If the organism is present a clear area will appear around the lens where acanthamoeba has ingested the bacteria.

-contact your pharmacist or optician if you are worried by the following product recall.
+Health Warning: contact your pharmacist or optician if you are worried by the following product recall.

 Bausch & Lomb's *ReNu with MoistureLoc* contact lens solution has been strongly implicated as the source of Fusarium keratitis (a fungal eye infection) in at least 109 USA contact lens wearers.